THE 6 BRAND IDENTITY PILLARS.

 Check out JaxonLabs’ ultimate guide to brand development, which will walk you through the basics http://jaxonlabs.com/ultimate-guide-brand-development/

-Your business’s icon typically becomes the most distinguishable aspect of your brand identity pillars.
+Your business’s icon typically becomes the most visible aspect of your brand identity pillars.

 When you see the Apple icon from a distance, it automatically becomes recognizable for what brand it represents.
-Simplicity, sophistication and great customer service are the triggered upon a quick glance.
+Simplicity, sophistication and excellent customer service are the triggered upon a quick glance.

 When developing your icon, make sure that it is quickly distinguishable and sparks the emotional reaction at first glance, as outlined in your brand strategy.